 Tetanus (or lockjaw) is a serious infection caused by bacteria that live in dirt and dust, and enter the body through a cut or wound.
 Tetanus causes muscle stiffness, painful spasms and sometimes death.

-For more information about immunisation, talk to your family doctor or practice nurse.
+For more information about immunisation, talk to your doctor, nurse or pharmacist.